 What’s RERA and what can they do for me?

-The Real Estate Regulatory Authority in UAE is a governmental authority that regulates the country’s real estate industry.
+The Real Estate Regulatory Authority in Dubai is a governmental authority that regulates the country’s real estate industry.
 RERA’s main aim is offering relief to buyers and investors for the malpractice of unfair developers.
 The authority specifies standards and norms with respect to the development and building of properties in order to enhance the transparency of transactions that occur in the industry of real estate.

-General provisions of RERA in UAE are as follows:
+General provisions of RERA are as follows:

 - In the case of builders’ false promises – when there’s any disparity regarding the promises that are given by the property developer as well as the property that’s delivered, a buyer of the said property will be given the choice in claiming full compensation for the project along with interest.